Fully booked hotels in Yangon

 Ngwe Saung Beach has little in common with the Culture of Myanmar

 The resort itself has little to do with the culture of Myanmar.
 You are at a few meters distance from the beach, in a sort of closed-off location.
 Too expensive for the ordinary Burmese people, you will only find western sun-lovers here.
 Not my most prominent point of interest; I think it is way too hot during the day anyway.
 But I have to admit that the sunset brings me in the right mood, and once the sun has disappeared, I can really enjoy the sound of the breaking waves on the beach.

 Dinner served on the terrace of your room

 But as said – and although I am still on Mynamar territory – there is no link with the local culture.
 The town of Ngwe Saung itself is located a few kilometers away.
 So late afternoon, one of the staff members comes to take your order for dinner, which then, later on, gets served on the terrace in front of your room.
 There is still an elephant camp nearby.
 As I am not a sun-bather nor a swimmer, I will definitely visit that camp tomorrow.

 A family-run elephant camp

 The elephant camp is located at the village of Padaung, which is less than an hour’s drive inland into the jungle from Ngwe Saung Beach.
-The camp is uncomparable to the popular elephant resorts, training, and conservation centers found in Northern or Northeastern Thailand.
+The camp is incomparable to the popular elephant resorts, training, and conservation centers found in Northern or Northeastern Thailand.
 It is run by a small family, trying to make some money by showing tourists the daily routines of taking care of these animals.
 You can see how they are washed, saddled, fed, and brought to the forest to rest.
-Definitely worth a visit if you want the see the natural interaction between mahout (caretaker) and elephant.
+It is definitely worth a visit if you want to see the natural interaction between mahout (caretaker) and elephant.